- Article (1) Definitions

 3. Notwithstanding the provisions of Clauses (1) and (2) of this article, if the non-custodial measure is imposed in connection with a felony affecting the security of the state, then the period shall start from the day on which the measure has been completely executed, but if the measure is imposed in connection with any peace disturbing felony, then the period shall commence from the day on which the measure execution ends or from the day on which the conditional release becomes final, whichever is longer.

-In order for the Restitution to be granted, the following conditions shall be satisfied:
+In order for the rehabilitation to be granted, the following conditions shall be satisfied:

 1. That the convict meets all the financial obligations imposed on him in favor of the state or to individuals, unless either such obligations have been fulfilled or the convict has proved that he is in a state where he is unable to satisfy such obligations.

-3. That the applicant for Restitution must be residing in the State at the time of submitting the application.
+3. That the applicant for rehabilitation must be residing in the State at the time of submitting the application.

 4. That if the convicted person has been jointly sentenced, it shall be sufficient for him to pay his share of the debt, and, where applicable, the competent court shall determine his share of debt required to be paid.

-1. The legal and judicial Restitution application shall be submitted to the Public Prosecution having the jurisdiction over the district wherein the applicant resides, provided that the application shall include the following:
+1. The legal and judicial rehabilitation application shall be submitted to the Public Prosecution having the jurisdiction over the district wherein the applicant resides, provided that the application shall include the following:

 a.
-The data required to identify the personality of the Restitution applicant;
+The data required to identify the personality of the rehabilitation applicant;

 b.
 The places of residence of the applicant from the date of his release or from the date of the issuance of the judgment;